danyahdufani/DanyahFinalProject/README.md

 7.unittestdescription.txt:
 A text file which contains descriptions of each of the unit tests, helping explain their purpose

-8.CircleCi.png - an image showing successful run with all unit tests passing, also includes date in top right corner
+8.CircleCi.png - an image showing successful run with all unit tests passing, also includes date and time in top right corner

 ## Installation